 - Federal PILOT Grant

 - Education Cost Sharing

 - State Realty

 - State Realty Pequot

 - Veterans Grant

 - Telephone Access Line Grant

 - Misc.
 State-Mun.
-Stabilization

-- School Health Fund
+Stabilization - School Health Fund

-Milford generously provides local service agencies and senior center with office space in public buildings at the cost of \$1 for a non-profit organization.
-By alleviating overhead cost the organization can better meet its endeavors in the community and in turn, address assist the City to meet the goals identified in the Consolidated Strategic Plan.
-The CDBG funds leverage funds for City improvements and are an additional funding resource in support of community services, acting as a match for City investments and continue to offer a consistent level of services to its residents.
-In FY2020, CDBG allocation toward the completion of new curb cuts, sidewalk grading, widening and repair in the southwest Milford neighborhood referred to as Devon / Walnut Beach census tract 1504, block group 1,2 are highly anticipated.

-If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+Milford generously provides some local non-profit service agencies, the homeless shelter, and the senior center with building space at the cost of \$1.00.
+By alleviating some overhead cost, the organization can put all financial other resources toward assisting clients and effectively partner with the City to meet its objectives identified in the Consolidated Strategic Plan.
+CDBG leverages City investments in community development, improves infrastructure and the existing housing stock.
+If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan.

-The City of Milford protects and expands public use of its City owned land for open space and recreational purposes and has established an Emergency Preparedness plan and Hazard Mitigation Plan to protect is residents and public/private land.
-The City does not have any publicly owned land or property within its jurisdiction that could be used to development new affordable housing.
+The City of Milford expands use of City owned land for public open space and recreational purposes.
+It updates its Hazard Mitigation Plan as required and sustains an Emergency Preparedness Committee both of provide emergency relief guidance to City officials and residents in the aftermath of disaster.
+The City does not currently own land or property to support the development of workforce or moderately priced housing units.